-Positive Discipline draws on the pioneering teachings of psychologists Dr. Alfred Adler and his most influential follower, Dr. Rudolf Dreikurs.
+Positive Discipline draws on the pioneering teachings of psychologists Dr. Alfred Adler and his most influential student, Dr. Rudolf Dreikurs.
 Conventional teaching and parenting manuals draw primarily on the work of Freud and Skinner recommending rewards and punishment to control and manage children - the Adlerian approach however is very different being both non-permissive and non-punitive.
 The key ingredient is encouragement.
 Deceptively simple, the Positive Discipline model is highly effective in helping parents and teachers build mutually respectful relationships with their children of any age.
-They discover that there is a belief behind every child's misbehavior, their own role in it and how to respectfully encourage long lasting and positive change.
+Adults discover that there is a belief behind every child's misbehaviour, their own role in it and how to respectfully encourage long lasting and positive change.

 Dr. Alfred adler

 1870 - 1937